 "I'm doing better, you know, I really am," Daisy told him sincerely.
 "I've been feeling very prolific, very inspired and dramatic!
 I've got a stories tell, Tim.
 So much has happened lately that I'm just brimming with concepts, and ideas, and, and visions!"

-"Anything that doesn't involve guns, the FBI, or mutants bears would be wasted on you, Tim," Daisy retorted.
+"Anything that doesn't involve guns, the FBI, or mutant bears would be wasted on you, Tim," Daisy retorted.

-Daisy huffed at that but didn't respond, instead running her fingers gently over the keys of her typewriter as if gaining insight by osmosis.
+Daisy must have been feeling sociable, because she hauled her enormous typewriter out of her room and set it on the table with a considerable clatter.
+She ran her fingers gently over the keys as if gaining insight by osmosis.
 "Right," she muttered to herself.
 "Vision.
 Depth.
 Scope.
 This is art."

 She hesitantly reached down to tap her first letter when Mike came barging back in through the doorway, startling her and resulting in her entire palm being mashed against the keys.